NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

 surfaces look like?
 Well, those surfaces are described by `p = y / x`, or to put it another way, `y = p . x`.
 They're straight lines through the origin!

-This graph shows both constant liquidity curves (solid lines) and constant price curves (dashed lines).
+This plot shows both constant liquidity curves (solid lines) and constant price curves (dashed lines).

 <img